lee-zhg/base-image-liberty/README.md

 1. When prompted, select if you `Enable the pipeline to lint the Dockerfile for best practices?`

-1. The `cloud native toolkit` takes your inputs, and create Tekton pipeline and associated resources in your namespace which `base-image-github`.
+1. The `cloud native toolkit` takes your inputs, and create Tekton pipeline and associated resources in your namespace which is `base-image-github` by default.

     ```
     kb-base-image-liberty % oc pipeline -n base-image-github https://github.com/lee-zhg/base-image-liberty --tekton --pipeline ibm-java-maven